 There are many positive aspects of social media when it comes to social connectivity, but there is also a hidden dark side.

-“Social media can be a great outlet and way to connect with friends and family. ” said Bob Beckman, Sage Creek’s school therapist.
+“Social media can be a great outlet and way to connect with friends and family. ” said Bob Boeckman, Sage Creek’s school therapist.
 “Social media can also have negative effects; it can lead to feeling inferior and ultimately less connected.”

 Individuals can develop their critical thinking skills by identifying trusted sources of information and teaching young individuals to question the reliability of those sources.
 Furthermore, social media can help youth create online identities as a method to explore other aspects of their interests that aren’t available offline.